 Conference: Rhyme and Rhyming in Verbal Art and Song

-The event is organized by Folklore Studies of the University of Helsinki and the Academy of Finland research project Letters and Songs: Registers of Beliefs and Expressions in the Early Modern North (2016–2020) of the Finnish Literature Society.
+The event is organized by the Academy of Finland research project Letters and Songs: Registers of Beliefs and Expressions in the Early Modern North (2016–2020) of the Finnish Literature Society and Folklore Studies of the University of Helsinki.

 Lisätietoja / For more information, please contact email@example.com

 For more information, please contact firstname.lastname@example.org